Baffin Boots Review:

 • waterproof nylon snow collar way above the ankles

-Black winter boots and snowpants in the snowCozy feet, no matter how much snow you slog through
+Looking down on black winter snow boots and snowpants in the snowCozy feet, no matter how much snow you slog through

 Now let's take a look at the performance of each of these features during a snowshoe trip in the Cascades Range of western Washington.